 It’s an all too common story: someone gets a traffic ticket, they can’t afford to pay the fine and then they end up having their driver’s license suspended as a result.
 Even Governor Jerry Brown calls the problem a “hellhole of desperation” for the poor.
-Now California has introduced a new program to help drivers in this situation avoid losing their license.
-Vista criminal lawyers are celebrating the move as a major win for the low-income residents of the California.
+Now California has introduced a new DMV amnesty program to help drivers in this situation avoid losing their license.
+The law is a major win for the low-income residents of the California.

-If you have been accused of any driving offense and would like to know if you may qualify for reduced fines or payment installments, please call (760) 643-4050 to schedule a free initial consultation with Vista DUI defense attorney Peter M. Liss.
+If you have been accused of any driving offense and would like to know if you may qualify for reduced fines or payment installments under this new DMV amnesty program, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.

 Creative Commons Image by Richard Masoner